 Better yet, check out the online pet shops or fish care supply stores on the internet.
 If you are getting your cichlids from your local stores, here are some important tips:

-2. This would enable you to find out if the fish tanks in the store are always kept clean.
+- Take a close look at the store premises several times before your purchase.
+This would enable you to find out if the fish tanks in the store are always kept clean.
 Stay away from fish stores that only clean their fish tanks once in a while!

-4. Identify the cichlids that you want to purchase.
+- Check on the cichlids on the tanks.
+Identify the cichlids that you want to purchase.
 Carefully look for any sign of disease or stress on the fishes.
 Look at the overall appearance of the fish.
 You should note if the cichlids in the aquarium are active and alert.

-6. Healthy cichlids will always look energetic and swim lateral.
+- Observe the way they swim – straight or do they tilt?
+Healthy cichlids will always look energetic and swim lateral.
 Eliminate cichlids that stay close to the surface most of the time and look as if they are having difficulty breathing.
 They could be sick or simply not in the pink of health.

 Naturally, you have no intention of bringing home a sickly fish!